 Here are some top tips for sharing your views for your annual review:

-Do remember that you can give your views in any way that you feel comfortable.
+Give your views in any way that you feel comfortable.

-Do remember that these are YOUR views, everyone else will get a chance to share their views as well.
+Remember that these are YOUR views, everyone else will get a chance to share their views as well.

-Do remember that you can ask someone to help you write your views.
+Ask someone to help you write your views.

-Do share anything that is going well.
+Share anything that is going well.

-Do share anything that is not going well.
+Share anything that is not going well.

-Do share any goals and ambitions you have for the future.
+Share any goals and ambitions you have for the future.

 Don't let anyone stop you from sharing your views, you have a right to be involved in your annual review.